-The primary goal of the Demonstration Plant is to validate the Company's REEs separation and processing at a scale sufficient to provide design and performance data, as well as economic metrics for a potential follow-on, commercial-scale separation and processing facility.
+The primary goal of the Demonstration Plant is to validate the Company's REEs extraction/separation process at a scale sufficient to provide design and performance data, as well as economic metrics for a potential follow-on, commercial-scale extraction/separation facility.
 In 2021, the partners announced completion of a financial award from the U.S. Department of Energy (DOE) Advanced Manufacturing Office in the amount of $22M.
 This money is dedicated to the design, permitting, licensing, construction and operation of the planned demonstration plant.
 Further, in November 2022, the Company was named a grant recipient from the Wyoming Energy Authority (WEA) for an additional $4.4M to support non-federal costs.
 Collectively, these funds will cover more than half of the expected $44M in costs.

 As of early 2023, the development team and the DOE have completed design of the demonstration plant, which will be built in Upton, WY.
 The Nuclear Regulatory Commission (NRC) license was received in late July 2023, and the DOE NEPA review was completed in mid-November with construction expected to commence in the second half of 2023.

 Planned REE Processing Demonstration Plant